Greetings & well met! I’m Ailene.

 Ailene Cuthbertson is an artist, creativity coach, and founder of Old Mountain Art, creating romantic fantasy fine art for modern-day romantics who want their home to feel as fantastic as their mind.

 A bookworm and escaper into stories from a young age, Ailene believes in the power of storytelling and exploring the wonder of imaginary worlds.
 Not only for entertainment, but as a timeless connection to culture, myths, and legends—because stories help people see themselves and their place in the world.
 In setting free her own imaginary stories, worlds, and muses in the form of light-filled, painterly images, Ailene hopes they inspire a similar timeless connection.
-And ultimately, remind the viewer of their own magic and the importance of living their own story.
+And ultimately, be the re-enchantment that reminds the viewer of their own magic and the importance of living their own story.

-When not bringing to life images full of magic and wonder, you’ll find her weaving stormlight, crossing the wall, storming the castle, or working as a software developer because she also loves being a nerd.
+When not bringing to life images full of magic and wonder, you’ll find her following faring lights, crossing the wall, storming the castle, or working as a software developer because she also loves being a nerd.